 Quick take: A tree fell on my property

-● If a tree falls on and damages your house, homeowners insurance is likely to cover the damage and possibly the cost of debris removal.
+- If a tree falls on your house, homeowners insurance will likely cover the damage and possibly the cost of debris removal.

-● There are certain situations in which your homeowners insurance does not cover damage caused by a falling tree.
-It’s important to review your policy for terms and exclusions.
+- But there are certain situations where your homeowners insurance doesn’t cover damage caused by a falling tree.

 If a tree on your property falls on your house during a storm, for example, your homeowners insurance would likely cover the damage to your house caused by the tree.
 You would need to file a claim with your insurance carrier.
 As an agent, I tell customers I work with to start with me, and I walk them through the process.
 But these days filing a claim can be even simpler, at Farmers, you can do it online or from your mobile phone.